Instructor:

 Greene, W.G.
 (2007), Econometric Analysis, 6th edition, Prentice-Hall.

 Wooldridge, J.M.
-(2002), Econometric Analysis of Cross Section
+(2010), Econometric Analysis of Cross

-an Panel Data, MIT Press.
+an Panel Data, 2nd edition, MIT Press.

 Maddala, G.S.
 (1983), Limited-Dependent and Qualitative Variables in Economics, Cambridge University Press.